Aitslab/ShortProject2020/README.md

 go to http://lysosome.unipg.it/index.php and http://lysosome.unipg.it/mouse.php, click query and then save html page with results as TheHumanLysosomeGene.html and TheMouseLysosomeGene.html.
 Alternatively (not in this project), tick download results in delimited format and then click query to get a csv file.

 #### Step 3: parse html files
-- run webscraping.py to parse data from BCL2 database files, The CASBAH and The Human Autophagy Database
+- run webscraping.py to parse data from BCL2 database files, The CASBAH, The Human Autophagy Database, The Human Autophagy Gene Database and The Mouse Autophagy Gene Database (note that some steps have to be performed manually)

+#### Step 4: parse the other database files
+- run parse.py

 Alternative: